 We encourage letters from you as the best way of communicating with your camper.
 Positive, supportive letters let your camper hear from you in a constructive way.
 We suggest you send a letter a few days prior to your child’s session to insure it is received while your camper is here.
 Campers are encouraged to reply by writing letters as they are generally not allowed to use the phone, fax or computers.
 We suggest that campers bring paper and pre‐ addressed stamped envelopes.

 Although all campers enjoy receiving these packages from home, we discourage care packages containing food items.
 They can expose fellow campers to allergies or other dietary restrictions.
 Please keep snacks at home, our kitchen will provide snacks to campers.
+Campers can purchase snacks in the camp store.

 Updates from Camp